KJCats247/mystore/README.md

 - **Auto-Save:** Your paths are automatically saved to the `mystore.db` file.
 - **Easy Integration:** Easy to use in shell-functions

+## TODO

+- Get the fuull path of the file, not the relative path given.
+- Add --list
+- If given a name that already exsists, ask for overwrite or cancelation.

 ## Installation & Usage

 You need a working Rust environment (Cargo) installed.